 - life raft,

 Inventions are nicely implemented and are explained in more detail on property cards.
-There are a few occasions where they could be better arranged (chocolate chips cookies and stem-cell isolation are on the most expensive tiles and don’t really relate to each other much; hairbrush, coffee filter and space station batteries on orange are another example), but most of the time they are relevant and relatable.
+There are a few occasions where they could be better arranged (chocolate chips cookies and stem-cell isolation are on the most expensive tiles and don’t really relate to each other much; hairbrush, coffee filter and space station batteries on orange are other examples), but most of the time they are relevant and relatable.

 Women Make More Money than Men